JSnata/dashboard/README.md

 This **Dashboard** project provides an interactive interface that allows users to visualize and manage data through various widgets and interactive charts.

-## ⚠️ Project Status
+## ⚠️ Note

-This project is currently not fully functional due to changes in Firebase Cloud Storage pricing policy.
+Firebase Cloud Storage now requires a paid plan, so the live demo is currently disabled.
+The code is still available for review.

 ## Deploy